 Longstone Tyres can happily provide excellent tyres for the whole Cortina range including the Ford Cortina MK I, Cortina MK II, Cortina MK III, Cortina MK IV, Cortina MK V, Cortina Estate, Cortina Crusader, Cortina Ghia, Cortina GLS 2000GT & 2.3 and of course the fantastic Lotus Cortina.

-The following list tyres are what Longstone Tyres recommend fitting to your Cortina:
+The following list is the tyres are that Longstone recommends fitting to your Cortina: